tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 ---

-## 26.2 AI-Guided Configuration Does Not Create Managerial Reliance
+## 26.2 Rules-based parameter constraint templates Configuration Does Not Create Managerial Reliance

 Any references to “AI” within YieldLoop refer strictly to **pre-cycle, rules-based configuration assistance**.

-AI-guided configuration:
+Rules-based parameter constraint templates configuration:
 - Operates only before a cycle begins
 - Selects parameters from predefined, governance-approved rule sets
 - Does not predict markets